Japanese land law: Main areas

-Regulators use five specific mutually exclusive definitions to apply the CPA in defining a large urban area as a city: a city must have more than 10,000 residents in the municipality and 50% of workers involved in commerce and industry business, a city must be expected to number more than 10,000 people in 10 years, a city's center must house over 3,000 people, a city has a tourism industry and a need for development, and a city that has underwent a disaster needs recovery assistance.
+Regulators use five specific mutually exclusive definitions to apply the CPA in defining a large urban area as a city: a city must have more than 10,000 residents in the municipality and 50% of workers involved in commerce and industry business, a city must be expected to number more than 10,000 people in 10 years, a city's center must house over 3,000 people, a city has a tourism industry and a need for development, and a city that has undergone a disaster needs recovery assistance.
 Large urban cities within those five categories are mandated to divide themselves into two areas, the Urbanization Promoting Area (UPA) and the Urbanisation Control Area (UCA).
 This method makes the public investments more effective, and limits urban sprawl.
 Small cities are not mandated to divide their areas; they are instead called Unzoned Areas (UA).
 The development of the UPA, the UCA, and the UA is meant to prevent erratic developments in the urban fringe.
 Zoning and development are legal anywhere between three areas, but in reality, the majority occurs in the UPA where the process is easiest.